hyl392/capstone/documentation/README.md

 * finish the first draft of the cookbook so that I could get the correct image anchors working
 * finish the animation part of the first augmented experience
 * illustrate a second story and have the layers transported into Unity

+## <a name="week13"></a>Week 13
+### General progress ###
+This week, I focused on mostly my cookbook and one other augmented story.
+I still haven't worked on doing the animation aspect of the first experience yet because I wanted to make sure to put my attention towards the things that I felt were more urgent in this current part of my Capstone.